Mars Ravelo

-Marcial "Mars" Ravelo (October 9, 1916 – September 12, 1988) was a Filipino comic book cartoonist and graphic novelist who created Darna, Dyesebel, Captain Barbell, Lastikman, Bondying, Varga, Wanted: Perfect Mother, Hiwaga, Maruja, Mariposa, Roberta, Rita, Buhay Pilipino, Jack and Jill, Flash Bomba, Tiny Tony, and Dragonna among others.
+Marcial "Mars" Custodio Ravelo (October 9, 1916 – September 12, 1988) was a Filipino comic book cartoonist and graphic novelist.
+Dubbed as the "King of Pinoy Komiks", he is notable for creating Darna, Dyesebel, Captain Barbell, Lastikman, Bondying, Varga, Wanted: Perfect Mother, Hiwaga, Maruja, Mariposa, Roberta, Rita, Buhay Pilipino, Jack and Jill, Flash Bomba, Tiny Tony, and Dragonna among others.

 Early life

 Mars Ravelo was born on October 9, 1916, when America still occupied the Philippines.

 Career

 Ravelo started out as a cartoonist, then as a writer, and later on as editor-in-chief for two publications houses and for several film companies.
 He later established his own company, RAR.

-Ravelo created the characters of Darna the super heroine, Dyesebel the love-lorn mermaid, and Captain Barbel the super hero, Facifica Falayfay, and the duo of Jack & Jill.
-He also created the drama about a young orphaned girl named Roberta for Sampaguita Pictures.
-Ravelo wrote the movie adaptation of Alicia Vergel's Basahang Ginto.
-Ravelo is known to be the "King of Philippine Komiks."
+Ravelo crafted iconic characters such as Darna the superheroine, Dyesebel the lovelorn mermaid, and Captain Barbell the superhero, along with Facifica Falayfay, and the comedic pair Jack & Jill.
+He also developed the drama centered on a young orphan named Roberta for Sampaguita Pictures.
+Additionally, Ravelo penned the film adaptation of Alicia Vergel's "Basahang Ginto."
+He is known as the "King of Pinoy Komiks."